appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/proxy-configuration.md

 ### Enable Proxy Settings On The Appcircle Server

+For a typical proxy configuration, you need to know the arguments for these parameters:

+- Username if the proxy has authentication.
+For example, `user`
+- Password if the proxy has authentication.
+For example, `password`
+- Hostname or IP of the proxy server.
+For example, `proxy.spacetech.com`
+- Port of the proxy server.
+For example, `8080`

 First, you should enable proxy settings on the host server.

 To do that you can follow the steps below: